quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 # Introduction

 QUIC version 1 ({{!RFC9000}}) allows streams to be reset.
 When a stream is reset, the sender doesn't retransmit stream data for the respective stream.
-On the receiver side, the QUIC stack is free to surface the stream reset to the application immediately, even if it has already received stream data for that stream.
+On the receiver side, the QUIC stack is free to surface the stream reset to the application immediately, even if it has already received more stream data for that stream.

-Applications running on top of QUIC might need to send an identifier at the beginning of the stream in order to associate that stream with a specific subpart of the application.
-For example, WebTransport ({{!WEBTRANSPORT=I-D.ietf-webtrans-http3}}) uses a variable-length-encoded integer (as defined in QUIC version 1) to transmit the ID of the WebTransport session to the receiver.
-It is desirable that the receiver is able to associate incoming streams with their respective subpart of the application, even if the QUIC stream is reset before the identifier at the beginning of the stream was read.
+Some applications running on top of QUIC send an identifier at the beginning of the stream in order to associate that stream with a specific subcomponent of the application.
+For example, WebTransport ({{!WEBTRANSPORT}}) uses a variable-length encoded integer to associate a stream with a particular WebTransport session.
+It is desirable that the receiver is able to associate incoming streams with their respective subcomponent of the application, even if the QUIC stream is reset before the identifier at the beginning of the stream was read by the application.

-Another use-case is relaying data from an external data source.
-When a relay is sending data being read from an external source and encounters an error, it might want to use a stream reset to signal that error, at the same time making sure that all data previously read is delivered to the peer.
+Another use case is proxying data from an external data source.
+When a proxy is sending data being read from an external source and encounters an error, it might want to use a stream reset to signal that error, while at the same time guaranteeing that all data received from the source is delivered to the peer.

 This document describes a QUIC extension defining a new frame type, the RESET_STREAM_AT frame.
-This frame allows an endpoint to mark a portion at the beginning of the stream which will then be guaranteed to be delivered to the receiver's application, even if the stream was reset.
+This frame allows an endpoint to mark a portion at the beginning of the stream which will then be guaranteed to be delivered reliably, even if the stream was reset.

 # Conventions and Definitions